 I understand that I must demonstrate mastery of the essential functions described above prior to graduation.
-If I have a disability and need an accommodation, I agree to provide appropriate documentation of the disability to the Office of Services for Students with Disabilities with a request specifying desired accommodations.
+If I have a disability and need an accommodation, I agree to provide appropriate documentation of the disability to the Student Disability Services with a request specifying desired accommodations.

-This request must be presented in a timely manner prior to the need for accommodation to permit the request to be processed by the Coordinator of Services for Students with Disabilities in collaboration with the Admissions and Retention Committee.
+This request must be presented in a timely manner prior to the need for accommodation to permit the request to be processed by the Director of Student Disability Services in collaboration with the Admissions and Retention Committee.
 The Admissions and Retention Committee will determine if any recommended accommodation will fundamentally alter the DPT Program of study.

 Contact the Physical Therapy Department at 563/333-6403 if you have any questions about the Essential Functions and requirements stated above.
-Questions regarding disability certification and/or requests for accommodation should be directed to the Coordinator of Services for Students with Disabilities at 563/333-6275.
+Questions regarding disability certification and/or requests for accommodation should be directed to the Director of Student Disability Services at 563/333-6275.
 St. Ambrose University is committed to prohibiting discrimination based on disability.

 1Adapted from Ingram D., Opinions of Physical Therapy Education Program Directors on Essential Functions.
 Phys Ther 1997:77:37-45.